JJWren/PassGen/README.md

 # PassGen

 This is a password generation tool I created as a fun project.
-It's current state is left as a console application to quickly showcase a few possible outputs, but the long term goal is to make it into a library.
+By no means should this be used in a live application as more secure measures should be taken.

 ## Examples
 ### Using default ruleset: